oceanprotocol/docs/discover/faq.md

 <summary>Can I stake OCEAN tokens on the Binance Smart Chain protocol?</summary>

-1. veOCEAN exists on ETH mainnet only.
+1. veOCEAN exists on the ETH mainnet only.
 2. Data Farming Active Rewards has native multi-chain support.

 </details>